Storytelling Framework

 7. Risk & Stakes

-At The Downfall, the character has to do something to climb back up; otherwise, there will be bad consequences caused by the problem that dragged them down to their lowest arc.
+In The Downfall, the character has to do something to climb back up; otherwise, there will be bad consequences caused by the problem that dragged them down to their lowest arc.
 This creates an even higher stake if they don’t succeed.

 It is crucial to have risk & stakes established, or else the character can just simply fail, not achieving their goals and still nothing still would.
 The end.
 Boring.